Sodium nitrite and sodium thiosulfate

 What other drugs will affect sodium nitrite and sodium thiosulfate?

-If possible before you receive this medication, tell your doctor about all other medicines you use, especially:
+If possible before you receive sodium nitrite and sodium thiosulfate, tell your doctor about all your other medicines, especially:

 a diuretic (water pill); or